null

 How to Install: A Step-by-Step Guide

-Rotate the locking nut counter-clockwise (backwards) towards the center of the elbow fitting.
-This exposes the sharp barb.
+Rotate the locking nut backwards (towards the center of the elbow) to expose the barb.
 Do not remove the nut completely.

-Twist the locking nut clockwise (outward) so it travels over the tape.
-Tighten firmly by hand.
-The nut compresses the tape against the barb, creating a permanent seal.
+Twist the locking nut forward over the tape.
+This compresses the tape against the barb, creating a positive seal.

 ✔ Compatibility Check